_edited.jpg)

 I also came to appreciate that understanding the psyche in a deeper way, and becoming a healthier, truer version of the self, can foster better, more fulfilling relationships - both at work and at home.
 I know that the work I did with therapists made me a better parent, partner, and lawyer.

 My work is client-centered and strengths-based.
 As a general counsel, when faced with a new matter, I would identify internal and external assets, and use all of the knowledge, tools, experience, and creativity that I could muster to advance my client's interests.
-I bring the same approach to my therapy clients.
+I bring the same approach to my therapy clients, whether they are seeing me as individuals or as a couple.

 When you decide to enter therapy, you are opening up the possibility of a better future.
 Whatever you are going through right now, wherever you might like to go, it would be an honor for me to accompany you on your path.